ngokchaoho/Amazon-Ratings-and-Reviews/README.md

 Enter 'cd ~/Desktop/'

 Step 15:

 Leave the terminal for a while but keep it open, find the password.txt in your system, fill in your three passwords into the file called 'password.txt'

 Step 16:

-Get back to the terminal and enter 'python Amazon.py '1101878193'.
+Get back to the terminal and enter `python Amazon.py '1101878193'`.
 The quoted part is the Product_ID, you can change it to anything you want to grab.